trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-It is interesting to note that the top "call taker" is CAD2CAD.
-This may represent an unexpected trend, so we can follow this in future iterations.
+It is interesting to note that the top "call taker" is CAD2CAD again this week and with a large margin between that volume and the busiest calltaker.

 ### Call Distribution: Hour by Day of Week